READ: Real-time and Efficient Asynchronous Diffusion for Audio-driven Talking Head Generation: Experiments and Results

 \subsection{Ablation Study}

 \textbf{Effectiveness of SpeechAE}.
 To validate the contribution of our proposed SpeechAE module and self-supervised pretraining in maintaining audio-visual synchronization, we conduct an ablation study with three configurations: \begin{itemize} \item \textbf{Full SpeechAE}: Method with pre-trained SpeechAE. \item \textbf{w/o Pre-training}: The SpeechAE module is trained from scratch with A2V-DiT without the pre-training stage. \item \textbf{w/o SpeechAE}: Speech features injected directly into A2V-DiT via linear projection without SpeechAE. \end{itemize} The experiment is carried out on the HDTF test set.
-Presented in Table 1, the results show that ablating only the pre-training stage leads to a noticeable degradation in lip-sync accuracy.
-The Sync-C score decreases by 0.693, and the Sync-D score increases by 0.471, signifying suboptimal audio-visual synchronization.
-Furthermore, the complete removal of SpeechAE results in a substantial performance loss in lip synchronization due to the temporal misalignment of raw audio features and the compressed video latents.
+Presented in Tab.~\ref{tab:ablation_speechae}, the results show that ablating only the pre-training stage leads to a noticeable degradation in lip-sync accuracy, with the Sync-C score decreasing by 0.693 and the Sync-D score increasing by 0.471.
+Furthermore, the complete removal of SpeechAE results in a substantial performance loss in lip-sync due to the temporal misalignment of raw audio features and the compressed video latents.
 These results validate the role of both the SpeechAE module and its self-supervised pre-training in achieving high-fidelity audio-visual synchronization for fast talking head generation.

 \textbf{Effectiveness of Asynchronous Noise Schedule.} To validate the contribution of our proposed Adaptive Noise Scheduler (ANS) to improving temporal consistency in generated videos, we conduct a qualitative ablation study by comparing the following two configurations: \begin{itemize} \item Our Method with ANS \textbf{(w/ ANS)}: Utilizing the ANS Forward Scheduler for asynchronous add-noise during training and the ANS Reverse Schedule during inference. \item Baseline without ANS \textbf{(w/o ANS)}: Utilizing normal synchronous add-noise that adds the same strength of noise to the video latent during training and a standard clip concatenation strategy for inference~\cite{emotivetalk}. \end{itemize}